In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Outcome of the AGN star population

 Over an accretion disc lifetime $\tau_{\rm AGN}$, the in-situ EMRI rate per accretion episode is \be R_{\rm emri} = N_{\rm emri}/\tau_{\rm AGN}. \ee We show this EMRI rate for all disc models in Fig.~\ref{fig:Remris} and in Table~\ref{table:rates}.
 Not all models produce in-situ EMRIs.
 Specifically, the survival of stars in the $10^6 {\rm M_{\sun}}$ BH disc model is sensitive to assumptions of stellar accretion and migration.
 Stars formed in this system are at lower masses, and efficient (Type I) migration leads to their disruption within $\sim 10^6 \rm yr$.
-If stars can accrete to larger masses, however, then migration slows down due to partial gap-opening, allowing for a subset of the population to produce compact remnants.
+If stars can accrete to larger masses, however, or if migration slows down due to partial gap-opening, this allows for a subset of the population to produce compact remnants.
 In these cases, the EMRI rate is $R_{\rm emri}\sim 10^{-7}-10^{-5} \rm yr^{-1}$.
-For disc models with larger SMBH masses, in-situ EMRIs occur at rates $R_{\rm emri}\sim 10^{-5}-10^{-4} \rm yr^{-1}$ depending on the disc viscosity and the torque prescription.
-The inclusion of stellar accretion boosts the EMRI rate, in some caes by an order of magnitude.
+For disc models with larger SMBH masses, in-situ EMRIs occur at rates $R_{\rm emri}\sim 10^{-5}-10^{-4} \rm yr^{-1}$ depending on the disc properties, the torque prescription, and the SF efficiency.
+The inclusion of stellar accretion boosts the EMRI rate, in some cases by an order of magnitude.
 The effect of the gap-correction is less clear: in principle it allows for more massive stars to survive disruption and produce EMRIs (this is seen in the bottom middle panel of Fig.~\ref{fig:timescales}).
 In practice, most stars are below the mass where the gap-correction becomes relevant, as shown in Sec.~\ref{sec:massesofstars}, unless they accrete substantially.
 The higher viscosity disc (with $\alpha=0.1$) for $M_{\rm BH}=10^7 M_{\sun}$ produces more EMRIs, despite the stars having slower migration times.
 This is due to the lower density discs producing larger numbers of less massive stars that can avoid disruption.
+In a similar fashion, models with high SF efficiency lead to a higher EMRI rate, simply by increasing the number of massive stars that survive to seed EMRIs.